Kanban-Zai/kanban-zai-version-1.0/README.md

 This manifesto describes the core idea of an open source social contract for Software Development Execution teams.

+## WHAT IS KANBAN-ZAI

+Kanban-Zai is a human centric collaboration protocol.
+The first release is aimed at software development teams, but in time we hope it will find utility elsewhere also.

+## WHY KANBAN-ZAI

+These days "Automation" is the mantra of many businesses.
+In these times it is easy to forget that it is humans who are running the show.
+Humans do not always gel together as well as they could and are not all at the same level of knowledge or experience in life.

+This last statement is often countered with "My company only hires the best people".
+Well.
+Assuming the person saying that believes it to be a truthful statement then the counter question would be "who do google, facebook, apple and microsoft have?"

+The reality is you probably are not hiring what you consider the best people, and the term "best people" is somewhat of a fallacy.
+People are different, dont always see eye to eye and have followed a different path through life.
+Kanban-Zai takes the view that this is THE ASSET that any team wants, people with a different perspective.

+Where there are people there are politics.
+Politics is great when out in the open.
+In-fact it can generate robust team narrative and lead to a better consensus.
+More than that, politics in the open can be reined in if those politics become not about the team narrative.

+When politics becomes subversive and not openly disscussed it can very quickly erode trust and objectivity because a part of the team (more than one person) is now colluding against another part of the team, in the shadows.

+If this happens your team is done.
+The nastiness of it will ebb and flow as people leave and new people arrive.
+Infact this personel churn is one of the traditional metrics of determine problems in an organisation or team.
+However, once the rot sets in it is very difficult to remove.

+one of the two primary ideas behind Kanban-zai core is to protect a team from this scenario.
+To protect a team from itself.

+The second of those primary ideas is to protect the team from politics external to the team.
+This is not a new idea and many forms of agile account for this already, with varying degrees of success.

+## BENEFITS

+The main benefit of Kanban-Zai to all is a team who's every action is based on facts and evidence and consensus rather than personal bias.
+In other words Objectivity.

+### FOR EMPLOYERS
+* People want to work
+* Increase your available talent pool.
+* Attract talent that want to work in Kanban-Zai
+* Minimise team attrition

+### FOR EMPLOYEES
+* work in Kanban-Zai
+*

 ## CONTRIBUTE

 If you have something to add please submit a pull request.